AndreasMadsen/cluster-vhost/README.md

 > cluster-vhost is a plugin to [cluster](http://learnboost.github.com/cluster/) there allow you to use as many virtual host domains as you which.

+## Features
+ - Ridiculously easy to use
+ - Support http to http proxy
+ - Support https to http proxy
+ - transparent proxy remoteAdress

 ## Use cluster-vhost

 **First: install**